 Welcome!
 I am a post-doctoral researcher at the Institut de Physique Théorique in Paris, where I work on problems at the interface of statistical physics and information processing in the group of Lenka Zdeborová.
-Currently, I am visiting the Information Initiative and the lab of Patrick Charbonneau at Duke University in Durham, NC, USA.

 Video & news article